snap-one/docs-driverworks-proxyprotocol/source/includes/64_light_v2_commands/_15-LEAVE_GROUP.md

-## LEAVE GROUP
+## LEAVE\_GROUP

-Received when Load Group driver pop the light driver from the gropu.
+Received when Load Group driver pop the light driver from the group.

 ### Signature